Plex Systems Achieves International Information Security Standards ISO 27001 Certification

 TROY, Mich., Dec.
-2, 2021 /PRNewswire/ -- Plex Systems, a Rockwell Automation Company and the leader in cloud-delivered smart manufacturing solutions, today announced that the company has earned the ISO/IEC 27001:2013 certification for its Smart Manufacturing Platform.
-The certification was issued following a rigorous independent assessment.
+8, 2021 /PRNewswire/ -- Plex Systems, a Rockwell Automation Company and the leader in cloud-delivered smart manufacturing solutions, today announced that the company has passed the ISO/IEC 27001:2013 certification audit for its Smart Manufacturing Platform.
+The audit was completed following a rigorous independent assessment.

-"Having this certification serves as external validation that our controls, protocols and processes are aligned with the international standards of security," stated Catherine Pitt, GVP, Chief Security Officer at Plex.
+"Having passed the certification audit serves as external validation that our controls, protocols and processes are aligned with the international standards of security," stated Catherine Pitt, GVP, Chief Security Officer at Plex.
 "This recognition is a testament to Plex's dedication to continuous security improvements and assures our customers that they can entrust their data with a world-class organization."

 With the cost of data breaches rising, many clients now require additional security validation before deciding to work with an organization.
 The ISO 27001 certification provides customers with an additional industry source confirming that Plex will continue meeting increased security requirements, giving them confidence that the organization is maintaining best-in-class security standards.